kartwal/EventGuide/README.md

-    *app gives you ability to creating new event *event MUST be accepted by admin before other users can see it *you have to prepare your own image (or you can link image from your website) *other information which you have to input you can check inside app or in WIKI
+    *app gives you ability to creating new event *event MUST be accepted by admin before other users can see it *you have to prepare your own image (or you can link image from your website) *other information which you have to input you can check inside app or in [wiki](https://github.com/kartwal/EventGuide/wiki)

+1. Item 1
+1. Item 2
+1. Item 3
+    1. Item 3a
+    1. Item 3b

 ## Built With